sheamus-hei/recipe-app-project3/README.md

 ### 2nd and 3rd Days - Saturday and Sunday, March 14th & March 15th

 We made a final decision on idea - a No Scroll Recipe App that would allow users to see an entire recipe without scrolling.
-Users would able to save recipes and favorite recipes, share recipes, etc. Erik showed the team some initial wireframes.
+Users would able to save recipes and favorite recipes, share recipes, etc. Sheamus showed the team some initial wireframes.

 <img src='wireframes/recipewireframe.png' alt='recipe NYT' height=400/>